How to Apply for a Marriage License

 - Complete the form and then click the “submit” button at the bottom.
 After a few moments, a confirmation page will appear, on which you will find the information as you entered it as well as a 10 digit tracking number.

 - Print or take a picture of the confirmation page or tracking number and bring it to the Miami County Probate Court.

 - If you do not bring the confirmation page or tracking number with you, you have to re-apply at the Probate Court.

-- Applicants must still appear together, in person, to obtain their marriage license.
+- Applicants must still appear together at the scheduled time of your appointment, in person, to obtain their marriage license.

 Can I apply for a marriage license at the Probate Court?

 - If you choose not to apply online prior to coming to the Probate Court, you will be asked to sit at a public terminal and apply online.

 - Applicants must appear together at the scheduled time of your appointment or at the time you apply for your marriage license, in person.